star3am/hashiqube/README.md

 * Documentation locally available at http://localhost:3333

 ## Components
-HashiQube is made up out of a number of components and some rely on each other.
+Hashiqube is made up out of a number of components and some rely on each other.

 For example you can run components seperately as demonstrated below.
 ```bash